Kchu/kchu.github.io/_pages/about.md

 - Jonas — LLM-iTeach: Interactive Imitation Learning for Robotic Manipulation (IJCNN 2025, oral)
 - Yue & Jingfan — Agentic LLM systems for education: structured learner modeling and grounded generation (in preparation)
 - Aamir — LLM+PDDL for abstractive world models in dynamic environments (in preparation)
-- Asihati — World models for whole-body control on humanoid robots (in preparation)
+- Asihati — World models for whole-body control of humanoid robots (in preparation)

 Glad to discuss anything!
 Please contact me at kun.chu at uni-hamburg dot de